 The British Heart Foundation's priority is ensuring that the research they are funding is successfully completed and researchers are fully supported.

-If research institutions shut down for a period of time the British Heart Foundation (BHF) will continue to pay the salaries of staff funded on grants for the same duration.
-Likewise, if clinical studies pause for a period of time, for example due to redeployment of staff or interruption of patient recruitment, the BHF will continue to pay salaries for that duration.
+If research institutions shut down for a period of time the British Heart Foundation (BHF) will continue to pay the salaries of staff funded on grants.
+Likewise, if clinical studies pause for a period of time, for example due to redeployment of staff or interruption of patient recruitment, the BHF will continue to pay salaries, including those supported in CTUs.

 If clinical research staff funded on grants are asked to support front line NHS staff, please keep a record of any affected staff members, the duration of redeployment (start/end dates) and the salary contributions recoverable from the NHS.

-If suspension of research is prolonged and costed extensions are required they will consider requests on a case by case basis.
+If a costed extension to an eligible grant is required, they will consider requests on a case by case basis.